MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/network-data-buffer-management.md

     // Set the adapter's datapath capabilities
     NetAdapterSetDatapathCapabilities(Adapter, &txCapabilities, &rxCapabilities);

-    // Set other needed capabilities
+    // Set other needed capabilities such as registring for packet extensions ...
-    ...
 }
 ```